 Dress in Layers

 It can get steamy standing in a crowded check-in line and chilly in an air-conditioned plane.
 To prepare for both situations, dress in layers that can be peeled off or added as needed in the airport and on the plane.
+Make sure your vacation packing list features items that can be combined.

 What to Wear on Top: Layer 1